 Reduced Country Fee List

-Countries Entitled to Reduced ESAIC Membership Fees as defined by the WHO Albania Montenegro Armenia North Macedonia Azerbaijan Republic of Moldova Belarus Russian Federation Bosnia and Herzegovina Serbia Bulgaria Tajikistan Georgia Türkiye Kazakhstan Turkmenistan Kosovo Ukraine Kyrgyzstan Uzbekistan
+Countries Entitled to Reduced ESAIC Membership Fees as defined by the World Bank and the WHO Albania Montenegro Armenia North Macedonia Azerbaijan Republic of Moldova Belarus Russian Federation Bosnia and Herzegovina Serbia Bulgaria Tajikistan Georgia Türkiye Kazakhstan Turkmenistan Kosovo Ukraine Kyrgyzstan Uzbekistan